ICE Scoring Model: Overview, How it Works, Examples

 • RICE is more comprehensive and can be more accurate, especially for consumer products where reach is a critical factor.

 In general, if you're just starting out or need to make quick decisions, ICE is a great choice.
-As your product matures and you have more data about your users, you might want to consider switching to RICE prioritization for more nuanced version.
+As your product matures and you have more data about your users, you might want to consider switching to RICE prioritization for more nuanced prioritization.

 Do's and dont's of ICE